openedx/edx-platform/lms/djangoapps/appsembler/ps_user_api/api_docs.md

 }
 ```

-## Create User Account
+## Check Existing Username

-This endpoint is a tool for check if an user exists given the username.
+This endpoint is a tool to check if an user exists given the username.

 * URL: `/api/user_api/v1/accounts/(?P<username>[\w.+-]+)`
 * Method: `GET`